 So my last attempt till now is the XMBCbuntu Beta3.
 The sound configuration didn’t work out-of-the-box.
 I need to customize it:

-I don’t have a clue why DTS-HD is only working with setting optical/coaxial instead of HDMI what is in the end used for audio transport to the TV, but this is the setting that is in the end working for me.
+I don’t have a clue why DTS-HD is only working with setting optical/coaxial instead of HDMI what is at the end used for audio transport to the TV, but this is the setting that is, in the end, working for me.